barbarer/py4e-int/_sources/strings/peer_in.rst

    .. code-block:: python

       val = 0
-      for i in ’ab’:
+      for i in 'ab':
-         for j in ’cd’:
+         for j in 'cd':
             val += 1